litala123/covid-sleuth/README.md

 ##### Alerts relocated - Andrew L'Italien
 The alerts that used to pop up in the alert box are now shown in the right sidebar above the "I have COVID-19" button.
 The alerts used to show up before the page loaded which caused the user to see a blank white screen until clicking away the alert box, but now the messages are in an element on the page, so that won't be an issue.
 The element has a quick pulsing animation upon page load (done by changing the border width and padding with jQuery) to show the user that the message has appeared.

+##### Google Takeout Popup Info Box - Andrew L'Italien
+Users can now see directions for getting location data from Google Takeout and uploading it to the site.
+There is an info button in the bottom right corner of the screen with a ⓘ symbol in it.
+Clicking on it will create a popup in the middle of the screen with the instructions in it (including a picture).
+There is a close button at the top right of the popup to close it.
+The rest of the website (except the header) is dimmed and unclickable while the popup is open.
+The popup was modeled after the modal box found here: https://www.w3schools.com/howto/howto_css_modals.asp